CanonicalLtd/maas-docs/en/installconfig-network-dhcp.md

 range* should be created to prevent the address namespace from being corrupted.
 For instance, address conflicts may occur if a node's IP assignment mode is set to 'Auto assign' in the context of an external DHCP server.
-See [Reserved IP addresses][ip-ranges] to create such a range.
+See [IP ranges][ip-ranges] to create such a range.
 It should correspond to the lease range of the external server.